named-data/NFD/docs/FAQ.rst

 How to start using NDN MacPorts repository on OSX?
 --------------------------------------------------

-Please see :ref:`Install NFD Using the NDN MacPorts Repository on OS X`.
+Please see :ref:`Install NFD Using the NDN MacPorts Repository on OS X and macOS`.

 .. _How to start using NDN PPA repository on Ubuntu Linux: